microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/Building_Blockopoly/BankContract/README.md

     }

     // Sends an amount of existing coins
-    // from any caller to an address function sendMoney(address receiver, address sender, uint amount) public {
+    // from any caller to an address. function sendMoney(address receiver, address sender, uint amount) public {
         require(msg.sender == minter, "Only the banker can authorize transfers");
         require(amount <= balances[sender], "Insufficient balance.");